 This is after the guy's trip.

-Anyway, the and then that we go back, and what they're saying is I went on air complaining.
+Anyway, and then we go back, and what they're saying is I went on air complaining.

 I didn't like the way people were being scared unnecessarily.

-Yeah, there was, you know, you gotta tell people in a responsible fashion what the facts are, how to deal with it based on what the medical experts were saying at the time.
+Yeah, there was, you know, you got to tell people in a responsible fashion what the facts are, how to deal with it, based on what the medical experts were saying at the time.

 And again, there was a politicizing of this virus from the get-go.